istio/istio.io/content/docs/concepts/security/index.md

     - /docs/concepts/security/rbac/
 ---

-Taking a monolithic application and breaking it down into atomic services offers various benefits: microservices have better agility, better scalability, and better ability to reuse services.
+Breaking down a monolithic application into atomic services offers various benefits.
+Microservices have:

+- Better agility

+- Better scalability

+- Better ability to reuse services

-However, microservices also have particular security needs.
+However, microservices also have particular security needs:

-For example, to defend against the man-in-the-middle attack, they need traffic encryption;
+- To defend against the man-in-the-middle attack, they need traffic encryption.

-to provide flexible service access control, they need mutual TLS and fine-grained access policies;
+- To provide flexible service access control, they need mutual TLS and fine-grained access policies.

-to audit who did what at what time, they need auditing tools.
+- To audit who did what at what time, they need auditing tools.

 Istio Security tries to provide a comprehensive security solution to solve all these issues.

 This page gives an overview on how you can use Istio security features to secure your services, wherever you run them.